Session 73: Monday, February 4 AM

 Session 74: Tuesday, February 5 PM

 The delegates discussed the Remonstrant view on the second point, regarding the nature, effectiveness, and extent of Christ’s atonement.
 The Remonstrant view was that Christ died to make salvation possible for every human.
 Three international delegates–John Davenant and Samuel Ward from Great Britian, and Matthias Martinius from Bremen–publicly expressed their judgment that the Remonstrants were correct regarding the extent of the atonement.
 The other British delegates disagreed with these three.
 As the British discussed the matter, they realized that they were interpreting differently the phrase in Article 31 of their confession, “The Thirty-Nine Articles of the Church of England,” which says that Christ died “for all the sins of the whole world.”
-This led them to ask President Bogerman to ignore their internal disagreement, and to seek advice from their ecclesiastical superior, the Archbishop of Canterbury.
-What advice he gave, I do not presently know.
+This led them to ask President Bogerman to ignore their internal disagreement, and to seek advice from their ecclesiastical superior, the Archbishop of Canterbury (see session 110).

 Session 75: Wednesday, February 6 PM

 Paul Steinius, delegate from Hesse, spoke regarding the irresistible character of God’s grace.
 This suggests that the Synod was beginning to consider the third and fourth points of the Remonstrants.